Motijheel Government Boys' High School: Scouts

 Motijheel Government Boys' High school is a part of Bangladesh Scouts.
-The school was awarded first position in singing at the 1974 Jamboree in Mouchak Gazipur.
+The school was awarded as first position in singing at the 1974 Jamboree in Mouchak Gazipur.
 The troop leader was Zia (1977 batch).
 The song was written, composed and performed by Hanif Mohammad (1978 batch).
 Later, the song became popular in scouting.
 The song was performed live in the presence of Bongobondhu Sheikh Mujibur Rahman on his birthday on 17 March 1975 in Banga Bhaban.
 The performers were Hanif Mohammad, Abu Osman and Imtiaz Kabir.
 It was played as a documentary in cinema halls before the movies.

-In 1989, two students; Munshi Anisul Islam, and Md.
+In 1989, two students: Munshi Anisul Islam, and Md.
 Ariful Islam received President's Scout award.
-In 2016 another scout, Sarowar Jahan Sady received the President's Scout Award National Evaluation Camp (C.N.484).
-At present the Unit leaders of MGBHSSG are A.K.M.
+In 2016, Sarowar Jahan Sady received the President's Scout Award National Evaluation Camp (C.N.484).
+At the present, the Unit leaders of MGBHSSG are A.K.M.
 Jahangir Hossain Mojumder, and the Senior Patron Leaders are Eyafee Al Hossain, Syed Inan Fattah, and Md.Abdulla Al Noman.

 Red Crescent

-The school Red Crescent Unit helps people affected by floods and other natural calamities.
+The school Red Crescent Unit helps people who are affected by floods and other natural calamities.
 They organize Basic First Aid workshops for the students of schools and colleges.

-Cultural Club
+MGBHS Cultural Club

 The school has a cultural club named সংশপ্তক (Shongshoptok). সংশপ্তক made a short film named 'ইস্কুল' (Ischool) in 2016 featuring the school.
 The short film recalls the memory of an ex-student of the school.
+The Cultural Club of Motijheel Government Boys' High School arranges ceremonial gatherings to commemorate significant events and notable occurrences.
+Additionally, it orchestrates the institution's eminent cultural affair, known as the MGBHS Annual Cultural Program.
+Remarkably, the club's constituents have garnered repeated recognition in prestigious nationwide competitions, including the National Education Week and the "Jatiyo Shishu Protijogita" (National Children's Competition).
+Currently, Suvasish Halder is serving as the President of the Administration of MGBS Cultural Club.